Information for EU/EEA Citizens:

 How much will it cost me to apply?

-From the 29th March onwards, all applications will be free.
-Prior to 29th March, applications attract a refundable fee of £65.00 for an adult and £32.50 for each child.
-This follows the Prime Minister’s announcement in January 2019 to scrap the above application fees.
+From the 29th March 2019 onwards, all applications will be free.
+Prior to 29th March, applications attracted a refundable fee of £65.00 for an adult and £32.50 for each child.

 How long will I be able to apply to the service for?